Top 5 Must-Do Activities in Christchurch

 In the evenings the street is a hive of activity supplemented by the likes of the Dirty Land, the Bog, and the Christchurch Casino.

 Over near High Street, Dux Central has resurrected itself in new premises to great effect.
 Potsticker Dumpling Bar next door is a convenient and delicious stop for a pre or post beverage snack.
+Little High Eatery is the new kid on the block that quickly shot to 'favourite child' status - 8 different cuisine options within the one complex and a buzzing atmosphere makes it easy to see why.

 C1 is a Christchurch institution, not only for its coffee, but also the pneumatic tubes they use to deliver food to your table.
 This backs on to another long-standing feature of the area, Alice in Videoland, which is home to a boutique cinema.

-Relative newcomer (read: post-quake addition) Stranges Lane offers not one, but three back-alley joints all producing great food, drink, and atmosphere.
+Post-quake addition Stranges Lane offers not one, but three back-alley joints all producing great food, drink, and atmosphere.
 Try Orleans on a Wednesday over lunch for a shake + waffle deal that tempts even the most traditional of diners.

 5. Natural beauty